Skip to contentSkip to navigation

 3. Photograph the tuk-tuk licence plate before boarding if you feel any hesitation.
 This deters aggression and helps any subsequent complaint.

-4. Prefer BTS, MRT, and Grab for tourist itineraries — see /transportation and /grab-bangkok for step-by-step guidance.
+4. Prefer BTS, MRT, and Grab for tourist itineraries — see /transport and /rideshare-apps for step-by-step guidance.

 5. If a driver becomes threatening, walk into any hotel lobby or shop and dial Tourist Police 1155.